HackerM0nk/HackerM0nk.github.io/_pages/about.md

 ---

 ## Beyond Work
-- I’m a **bibliophile** drawn to classic literature, ancient Greek and Indian thought, mathematics, psychology, and systems thinking.
+- I’m a **bibliophile** drawn to Ancient History, Classic Literature, Mathematics, psychology, and systems thinking.

 - Thucydides and Dostoevsky sit beside CLRS, SICP and GEB — reminders that patterns repeat and feedback loops decide what endures.

-- Sport keeps me disciplined: football, gym training, long walks and rides.
+- Regular workouts keep me disciplined: football, gym training, long walks and rides.
 Pacing and recovery matter in bodies and in systems; both reward consistency over theatrics.

 ---